privacygmail cleanupemail security

 • No meaningful privacy protections

-• Fake unsubscribe functionality
+• Fake unsubscribe (it doesn't actually work)

 Tier 4: Native/Built-In (Maximum Privacy by Default)